 Motorist who led police on car chase avoids jail time

 Feb.
-9—WEST NEWBURUY — An Amesbury woman clocked going 80 mph on West Newbury's busiest street last summer avoided jail time Tuesday after admitting she could be found guilty of several charges, according to Newburyport District Court records.
+11—WEST NEWBURY — An Amesbury woman clocked going 80 mph on West Newbury's busiest street last summer avoided jail time Tuesday after admitting she could be found guilty of several charges, according to Newburyport District Court records.

 Ann C. Clayton, 24, was charged with assault with a dangerous weapon, reckless operation of a motor vehicle, failing to stop for police, speeding and other motor vehicle-related offenses.